Working with risks

 You can follow the steps mentioned above to advance the risk through the rest of the workflow states according to your needs.

-A risk is related to different entities across your organization, such as assets, business process, etc. It is important to capture this relationship and link the risk with these entities, so that you can accurately calculate the impact of a risk on these entities.
+A risk is related to different assets and other library objects, across your organization.
+It is important to capture this relationship and link the risk with these objects, so that you can accurately calculate the impact of a risk on these objects.

-2. Click on the name of the risk you want to work with.
+2. Select the risk you want to work with.

 The detailed risk page opens with the Details tab.